Retail Sales Strategy

 The Driver personality type likes to be in charge, speaks in shorter sentences, and needs to be seen as an achiever.

-The Analytical type has a logical buying process, which means they can want all of the features and benefits explained to their satisfaction before buying, and that can take a while.
+The Analytical type has a logical buying process, which means they can want all of the features and benefits explained to their satisfaction before buying, which can take a while.

 The Expressive type sees the possibilities in everything and will follow their instincts; they know what they like and buy on feeling, not on facts.